CarpentryConnect/carpentryconnect.org/case-studies.markdown

 - Anelda van der Walt and Juan Steyn's [CarpentryConnect Johannesburg 2018: Building Bridges for Digital and Computational Literacy](https://carpentries.org/blog/2019/01/carpentryconnect-jhb2018/)

-For any questions about specific elements around the planning of this event, [please contact Angelique Trusler](mailto:admin-afr@carpentries.org), African Capacity Development Manager, and she will help get information from organisers of this event.
+For any questions about specific elements around the planning of this event, [please contact admin-afr@carpentries.org](mailto:admin-afr@carpentries.org).

 ### CarpentryConnect Davis